 Step 4: Checking the Circuit after the Local TNC Switch for Negative Voltage:

-- We know that, a Permanant Negative is given to the Closing Coil and when the Breaker is in OFF Position, the Closing Circuit is through after the Local TNC Switch, if all the basic conditions are satisfied.
+- We know that, a Permanent Negative is given to the Closing Coil and when the Breaker is in OFF Position, the Closing Circuit is through after the Local TNC Switch, if all the basic conditions are satisfied.
 If there is no break in the Closing Circuit, the negative will come through the Closing Coil till the TNC Switch.
 So, we will check the Voltage between K1 (Positive) and the K21 (at the C Position of the TNC Switch).
 If there is Voltage between K1 and K21, the Closing Circuit after TNC Switch is OK.
 But, if there is No Voltage, we keep checking the Negative Voltage with the Black Probe, till we get the Voltage.
 Please note Red Probe will be held, constant at K1 (Positive).

 - Let us assume that the Closing Resistor is Faulty (Open).
 Red probe of the Multimeter is held at K1 (Positive) and when the black probe of the Multimeter is held at incoming of the Closing Resistor, we will not get any Voltage.
 When the Black probe is held at Outgoing of the Closing Resistor, the Multimeter shows Voltage.
-This implies that the Closing Resistot is Faulty.
+This implies that the Closing Resistor is Faulty.

 Step 5: Checking the Circuit before the Local TNC Switch for Positive Voltage: